NHGRI logo

 Health care service plans, self-insured employee welfare benefit plans, and multiple employer welfare arrangements may not refuse to enroll any person, refuse to accept or renew a subscriber, charge a higher rate, or offer different terms, conditions or benefits on the basis of genetic characteristics that may be associated with disability in that person or that persons offspring.
 A plan may not seek information about genetic characteristics for non-therapeutic purposes.
 Specific penalties are set forth for violations by self-insured employee welfare benefit plans and multiple employer welfare arrangements.

-New Jersey Health Insurance Nondiscrimination Statute
+New Jersey Health Insurance Nondiscrimination, Other Lines of Insurance Nondiscrimination Statute

-Virginia Health Insurance Nondiscrimination, Privacy Statute
+Virginia Health Insurance Nondiscrimination Statute

 Arizona Privacy Statute